fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Mujahid is reported to have said that the Prophet Ayyub was the first to be inflicted by smallpox.
 Historians and scholars differed as regards the period of time he was inflicted with trials.
 Wahb ibn Munâbbih said that he suffered for three years, not more not less.
 Anas on the other hand said that he suffered for about seven years and a few months.
 Humayd said that the period was eighteen years.
 The severity of the disease has been described by as-Suddi that it was so severe, that his flesh dropped from his body and nothing remained on him except his bones and muscles.
 His wife used to bring ashes and spread it under his body.
 When the trial went for long, she said, "O' Ayyub, if you pray to your Lord, He will free you from this suffering."
 He answered, "I have lived for seventy years as a healthy person, so can I not be patient for Allah for another seventy years?" she worked for people to earn money in order to feed Ayyub (Tafseer at-Tabari, vol 23 p.107)

 However, the people then started to be cautious of her and did not employ her because they knew that she was the wife of Ayyub and because of that, they too might get infected by the same illnesses or be put to the same trial.
 So when she did not find anybody to give work, she went to some of the daughters of high society and sold one of her plait in return for plenty of food.
 When she came to Ayyub with food, he asked her where did she get the food from.
 He showed his disapproval but she said, "I worked for the people."
 Then when it was the following day and again she did not find anyone who gave her work, she sold the other plait in return for food.
 She then brought it to Ayyub.
 This time Ayyub swore that he would not eat the food till she tells him from where she has got it.
 At that, she removed her headscarf.
-When Ayyub (peace be upon him) saw her head has been shaved, he supplicated to Allah:
+When Ayyub ﷺ   saw her head has been shaved, he supplicated to Allah:

     And Ayyub when he called his Lord [saying], "Harm has inflicted me and You are the Most Merciful."
     Quran 21:83

 Ibn Abi Hâtim reported on the authority of ‘Abdullah ibn ‘Ubayd ibn Umayr who said: "Ayyub had two brother.
 One day, they came to him but they could not go near him because of the bad smell which came from his body.
 So they stood at a distance and one of them said to another, ‘If Allah knew any good in Ayyub, He would not have put him to this trial.’
-This grieved Ayyub (peace be upon him) so much that he never got such grief before.
+This grieved Ayyub ﷺ   so much that he never got such grief before.
 He supplicated, ‘O’ Allah, if You know that I never spent a night with a full stomach if I knew someone hungry in that night, then prove me true.’
 So he was proved true and a voice came from the heaven confirming his truth that was heard by the two brothers.
 He then supplicated further, ‘O’ Allah, if You know that I never had two shirts if I knew that someone did not have clothes, then prove me true.’
 Again, he was proved true from the heavens while the brothers were listening.
 Finally, he supplicated, ‘O’ Allah, I seek help from Your Honour.’
 When saying that, he fell down in prostration and said, ‘O’ Allah, by Your Honour, I will never lift my head till You cure me from my suffering.’
 Then he did not lift his head till he was cured."

 Ibn Abi Hâtim reported on the authority of ‘Abdullah ibn ‘Abbâs who said: " Allah dressed Ayyub with a dress from Paradise, then he went aside and sat in a corner.
 His wife came and did not recognise him.
 So she asked, ‘O’ slave of Allah, where did the afflicted person go who was here?
 I am afraid that dogs or wolves have eaten him.’
 She kept speaking to him for some time and then he finally said to her, ‘What is wrong with you, I am Ayyub, Allah has indeed returned to me my body.’"